-*Venus is the second planet from the Sun, but is actually hotter than Mercury because its thick cloud layer traps in the heat of the Sun, with temperatures rising up to 484c.
+Atmosphere: Venus is the second planet from the Sun, but is actually hotter than Mercury because its thick cloud layer traps in the heat from our sun, with temperatures rising up to 484c.
 Its atmosphere is predominantly carbon dioxide (95%), but also contains nitrogen (3%), sulfuric acid, and traces of other elements.

-*Whereas the Earth takes just 24 hours to revolve on its axis, Venus rotates very slowly with one Venusian day equal to 243 of our Earth days.
+Day/Year: Whereas the Earth takes just 24 hours to revolve on its axis, Venus rotates very slowly with one Venusian day equal to 243 of our Earth days.
+One year on Venus is just 225 days long.
 It is also the only planet in the solar system to rotate clockwise on its axis and can be observed going through ‘phases’ like the Moon.